 Superior durability and reliability.
 Incredibly sturdy construction.
-Holds cold for extended periods.
-Anchorpoint tie down slots and hinges are designed for optimal security of holdings.
+Keeps cold for extended periods.
+AnchorPoint tie-down slots and hinges are designed for optimal security of contents.

 The price is high, but you're paying for the best on the market.

 Soft-sided construction is lightweight yet durable.
-Thicker insulation compared to others in its class.
+Features a thicker insulation compared to others in its class.
 Comes in 4 sizes and a variety of colors.

-Though it keeps ice for about 24 hours in extreme heat, this is less time that hard-sided models.
+Though it keeps ice for about 24 hours in extreme heat, this is less time than hard-sided models.
 Some reports of strap clip breakage.

-This stylish looking cooler employs a radiant heat barrier that actively reflects heat rather than absorbing it.
-The exterior is water-resistant, stain-resistant, and puncture resistant.
-The unit includes an insulated front pocket for convenience.
+Stylish looking cooler employs a radiant heat barrier that actively reflects heat rather than absorbing it.
+Exterior is water-resistant, stain-resistant, and puncture resistant.
+Unit includes an insulated front pocket for convenience.